Personal Loans - a guide to see if you really need more debt

 The old saying of "never do business with friends or family" comes to mind.
 Do not ever borrow money from friends or family if you are not 100% sure that you will be able to pay it back on time.
 Draw up a contract which clearly stipulates the loan amount and repayment term.
 Make sure that you can comfortably pay the instalments by checking your budget.

 A consolidation loan might be the answer, but these types of loans may come with high interest rates.
 Debt consolidation usually costs most over-indebted consumers more in the end because of the fees and interest linked to their profile.
+Try and negotiate a good interest rate and shop around for credit life insurance before signing an agreement.
+Remember, there are a lot of companies that wants your business, compare agreements from several before making a decision.

 Short Term Loans